- 2 Bedrooms

 - Private vacation home

 This enchanting home in Charleston is the ideal spot for guests looking to discover the city.
-With 2 bedrooms this comfortable home ensures a excellent stay.
+With 2 bedrooms this comfortable home ensures a marvelous stay.
 Savor amenities like a washing machine, WiFi, heating, AC, and an iron during your visit.
 We hope you savor what our place and Charleston has to offer.
 Live like a local.

 About the Area